Delaware Top Colleges and Universities: University of Delaware, Delaware State University, and Wilmington University

 The Delaware Department of Education has an Office that is dedicated to higher learning within the state.
 The Delaware Higher Education Office is responsible for providing financial aid programs and information to Delaware students and families.
 It also serves as an advising committee for higher education policy.
 Among its initiatives is the Delaware College Investment Plan, which is a state-sponsored 529 plan designed to help students’ families afford tuition at accredited institutions.
 The Office also provides resources and statistics on higher education within the state.

-The E. I. duPont de Nemours and Company is another significant employer in Delaware.
-As a chemical company, it hires chemists and chemical engineers to assist with projects and programs.
-Students who wish to work for E. I. duPont de Nemours and Company should consider pursuing doctoral degrees in chemistry or engineering.
+E. I. duPont de Nemours and Company, a significant Delaware employer and a leading entity in the chemical industry, recruits chemists and chemical engineers to support its diverse projects and programs.
+To position themselves for opportunities at this company, students might consider pursuing doctoral degrees in chemistry or engineering.

 PHD in Economics, Associate Professor, Department of Business Process Management, Faculty of Market Technologies IOM